The Immigration Law Office of Andrew Bartlett

 Working with a couple on their joint I-751 application (or RFE) and the detailed evidence packet to lift the conditions on their two-year conditional green card.

 Preparing an I-751 application with a divorce or abuse waiver(or RFE) and its detailed evidence packet.
-Please note that the evidence requirement is significantly higher than for joint applications.
+The evidence requirement is significantly higher than for joint applications.

 I mentor postdocs and researchers who are applying for the EB2 NIW